-If you are unhappy with the school at which a place has been provisionally offered for your child, you need to email the admissions team regarding amending your preference list.
+If you are unhappy with the school at which a place has been offered for your child, you need to email the admissions team regarding amending your preference list.
+However, there is no guarantee that an alternative school will be offered.